Education Requirements and Career Roadmap

 Should you decide to pursue your master’s degree in a related field, you’ll discover that it opens up many new career trajectories.

-For example, if you earn a Master of Business Administration, regardless of your concentration, you will be placed in a prime position for an executive position – both off and on the field.
+For example, if you want to become a sports manager working to earn a Master of Business Administration, regardless of your concentration, you will be placed in a prime position for an executive position – both off and on the field.

-Likewise, earning a Master of Science in Sports Management will qualify you to become a corporate sponsorship director, general manager, or sports administrator.
+Likewise, learning to become a sports manager by earning a Master of Science in Sports Management will qualify you to become a corporate sponsorship director, general manager, or sports administrator.
 If you are passionate about research or would like to teach on an academic level, then you may wish to pursue a doctorate degree.

 There are two primary doctorate degrees that sports managers pursue: a Doctorate of Education (EdD) in sports management or a Doctorate of Philosophy in sports management.
 If you love business and sports, there are an ample amount of like career options to research.